 These changes can save our lives in a life-threatening situation, as they help us to react quickly and run away.

-A child with anxiety may experience all these symptoms, when a danger isn’t present.
+However, anxiety disorders can make children experience all these symptoms when a danger isn’t present.
 For example, they may get these feelings at the thought of starting the school day, going to the playground, attending birthday parties, getting lost or losing a parent.

 When this happens, they may want to avoid the place or situation that makes them feel like this, as they believe something scary will happen.